Art of Landscape Photography

-Prerequisites: At a minimum, experience in photo composition and confidence with camera.
+Prerequisites: At a minimum, experience with photo composition and confidence using your camera

-The natural landscape is the most difficult of subjects to photograph.
+The natural landscape is the most difficult subject to photograph.
 Why?
-Because, it’s not just one subject in a single plane of focus.
-The landscape is a complex, visual, three-dimensional drama filled with a diverse cast of characters.
+Because, the landscape does not consist of just one subject in a single plane of focus.
+The landscape is a complex, three-dimensional drama filled with a diverse cast of characters.
 You must become the producer, director, casting agent, and the photographer.
 It is your job to assemble a poignant, compelling, and emotionally evocative story out of the sublime world of chaos before your eyes.
 And, this story must be conveyed through a single, well-organized, two-dimensional image.
 (Gift Cards for this class are available.)

 Topics include Mike’s “Seven Essential Rules of Landscape Composition,” how to compose with light, the fundamentals of visual storytelling, the three main pieces of the landscape puzzle, how to communicating intimacy, and much more.